OOPSLA-2019-BugDetection/OOPSLA-2019-BugDetection/README.md

 detection and relatively improves over the other representations up to 206% in accuracy.

 ----------
 # Data Set

+The data can be downloaded from https://drive.google.com/open?id=1iD4d1WpKmGVgqADkhhFFrOUS5RM53nbg and https://drive.google.com/open?id=1LjsypaXbbmhIB05LYdR-sGmnmqZQdvOy

-The data is available at https://zenodo.org/record/3719225 and https://zenodo.org/record/3719219
+The data is also available at https://zenodo.org/record/3719225 and https://zenodo.org/record/3719219 (Thanks for monperrus's help and effort)

 Our data set include two files:

 1. patch_files.tar.gz: It contains the bug fix code for each bug id.
-The patch files are separated by project.
+The patch files are separated by the project.
 All versions are included together in order to avoid that one bug fix can influence more than one version of code.
-Download: `curl -LO "https://zenodo.org/record/3719219/files/patch_files.tar.gz?download=1"`
+If you want to download from zenodo, download: `curl -LO "https://zenodo.org/record/3719219/files/patch_files.tar.gz?download=1"`.
+If you want to download from google drive, you can download directly.

 2. detection_data.tar.gz: It contains all code for each version and a bug summary file for each version.
-The data is separated by project, and in each project, code is separated by version with different folder and a summary file.
-The data in the summary file which is the picke file is a 2-dimensional array with shape [N, 6], N is the number of methods with bug, 6 is the number of info one method carries with format [method name, class name or 'NaN' if no class, soure code, bug id, java file name path, affect version id].
+The data is separated by the project, and in each project, code is separated by the version with the different folders and a summary file.
+The data in the summary file which is the pickle file is a 2-dimensional array with shape [N, 6], N is the number of methods with the bug, 6 is the number of info one method carries with format [method name, class name or 'NaN' if no class, source code, bug id, java file name path, affect version id].

 In order to run our model, you need to download these two files.
-If you want to run our model in different data set, you need to format your data set into the same format as our data set.
-Also, you need to fix the versions.json file.
-In that file, it stores the information about the projects and versions of these projects.
+If you want to run our model in a different dataset, you need to format your data set into the same format as our data set.

+## To build your own dataset

+If you want to run our model on your own dataset, you can prepare your data in the following format:

+1. You need to have two folders to store training data and testing data

+2. For both training and testing data folder, you could put sub-folders inside.
+Each sub-folder is ONE Java project.

+3. In order to reduce the influence of unrelated information, you would better remove all comments from the code.
+(Our model can ignore the comment itself, but you can also do it on the dataset to avoid possible problems.)

+4. Inside of the training data folder and testing data folder, you need to have one JSON file in each of them to point out which line in which file is buggy in order to make the model can learn and test based on your data.
+These two files you need to name them into Buggy_lines.json.
+For each of them, the structure should like this:

+{"File_path_1": [1, 5,..., n], "File_path_2": [3, 6,..., m],...}

+The "File_path" is the relative path of your file, for example:

+project_1/src/test.java (The absolute path of it could be like "/data/training/project_1/src/test.java")

+And the buggy line numbers should be in a list.

 ----------

 # Run our model

-## 1. Data Size:

-Please put training and testing data in different two folders.
-Each fold contains subfolders for each project.
-Also include a Buggy_lines.json file in these two folders to show which line in which file (e.g. src/test.java as file name)is buggy.

-The structure could look like below:

-Training/Testing folder:

-  |- Project 1

-  |- Project 2

-  ...

-  |- Buggy_lines.json

-## 2. Config.ini:
+## 1. Config.ini:

 Set the all required settings in config.ini.
-All required part marked as (FILL).
-And detailed explain for each option is in config.ini.
+All required parts marked as (FILL).
+And detailed explanation for each option is in config.ini.

-## 3. Run Model
+## 2. Run Model

 Run "main.py" to get the evaluation results and running time.